 For actors having a gleaming smile no matter what kind of character they are playing, see Eternally Pearly-White Teeth

-.
+for a visual effect used to emphasize this.
 Compare with Asian Buck Teeth

 - An ad for BBC America had an animated queen claiming that various British stereotypes aren't true (including the teeth one), but then having them happen in the background once she turns her head.
 "They say One's dentistry is diabolical, looks fine to me."